dgaydukov/cert-aws/files/sa.md

 * awsvpc - every task get ENI with private ip address, just like any ec2 instance
 * bridge - docker's default network type.
 All containers connected to bridge can communicate with each other
-* host - container is exposed to host (if you docker has port 80, this port would be accessible from host)
+* host - container is exposed to host (if you docker has port 80, this port would be accessible from host) [ECS Container Agent](https://github.com/aws/amazon-ecs-agent) - special software that included in ecs ami (specially built for ecs) for ec2, that help ec2 to communicate with ecs cluster.
+You can install it into your own ec2, and by doing this to be able to connect your running ec2 to ecs cluster.

 ###### EKS
 EKS (Elastic Kubernetes Service, also called ECS (Elastic Container Service) for Kubernetes) - manages service that runs kubernetes cluster (so you don't need to deploy it from scratch).